notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 ![Create new Heroku app](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/create-new-app.png)

-Note: Heroku let's you to configure a custom domain in your app settings.
+> **Note**: Heroku let's you to configure a custom domain in your app settings.

-Alright, our heroku app is setup let's install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and we use it to deploy our Nest application to Heroku.
+Alright, our heroku app is setup.

 ![Deploy using Heroku Git](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/deploy-using-heroku-git.png)

+We install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and deploy our Nest application by pushing to Heroku git.

 ```bash
 heroku login